Google Universal Analytics

 The rise of Google Analytics proceeded steadily in the general Google environment of ready cash and products with which it could be integrated.
 Integration with Google AdWords began in early 2009, the Urchin brand name continuing as Google expanded its functionality, finally abandoning usage of the brand in 2012 and integrating what was needed of it into the general Google Analytics functionality with its partnered product, Google AdWords, close by its side.

-AdWords “hits” can be tracked like any other and by linking and integrating sources of origin, results of AdWords visits that involve clicking on to the product offered are produced.
+AdWords “hits” can be tracked like any other and by linking and integrating sources of origin, results of AdWords visits that involve clicking on the product offered are produced.
 When the browsing user then places an order and payment for the product on offer, the seller often has in hand a clear trail back to where the browsing user began their journey to the product’s purchase.
-The seller then has splendid information as to how effective an on-going advertising campaign is in generating visits, browsing once in a target web site and what sales result from it.
+The seller then has splendid information as to how effective an ongoing advertising campaign is in generating visits, browsing once in a target website and what sales result from it.